 Scholars of Finance programs

 The annual leadership symposium is the largest event Scholars of Finance has, and is often the introduction to Scholars of Finance.
-It has attracted speakers like Andy Cecere, CEO of U.S. Bank; Deb Schoneman, president of Piper Jaffray; and Cathy Smith, CFO of Target, among many others.
+It has attracted speakers like Andy Cecere, CEO of U.S. Bank and St. Thomas Board of Trustees member; Deb Schoneman, president of Piper Jaffray; and Cathy Smith, CFO of Target, among many others.

 “We wanted to inspire our classmates to live in accordance with moral principles and core values, and who better to do that than some of the most successful leaders in finance?”
 Overline said.